open-cloud/open-cloud.github.io.old/0_overview.md

 * *XaaS Operating System (XOS)* is a Cloud OS that that implements the XaaS architecture.
 XOS runs on OpenCloud, but is also available as open source software.
-Developers can access the XOS software on [GitHub](http://open-cloud.github.io).
+Developers can access XOS source code on [GitHub](http://open-cloud.github.io).

 * *OpenCloud* is an operational cloud that runs XOS and spans a set of